Medi-Cal Waiver Program

 Who we are

-The Medi-Cal Waiver Program (MCWP) provides comprehensive case management and direct care services to persons living with HIV as an alternative to nursing facility care or hospitalization.
+The Medi-Cal Waiver Program (MCWP) provides comprehensive case management and direct care services to persons living with HIV (PLWH) as an alternative to nursing facility care or hospitalization.
 Case management is a participant centered, team approach consisting of a registered nurse and social work case manager.
 Case managers work with the participant and primary care provider(s), family, caregiver(s), and other service providers, to assess care needs to keep the participant in their home and community.

-The goals of the MCWP are to: (1) provide home and community-based services for persons with HIV who may otherwise require institutional services; (2) assist participants with HIV health management; (3) improve access to social and behavioral health support and (4) coordinate service providers and eliminate duplication of services.
+The goals of the MCWP are to: (1) provide home and community-based services for PLWH who may otherwise require institutional services; (2) assist participants with HIV health management; (3) improve access to social and behavioral health support and (4) coordinate service providers and eliminate duplication of services.

 What we provide